udacity/FSND/projects/01_fyyur/starter_code/README.md

 * `templates/layouts` -- (Already complete.)
 Defines the layout that a page can be contained in to define footer and header code for a given page.
 * `templates/forms` -- (Already complete.)
 Defines the forms used to create new artists, shows, and venues.
 * `app.py` -- (Missing functionality.)
 Defines routes that match the user’s URL, and controllers which handle data and renders views to the user.
 This is the main file you will be working on to connect to and manipulate the database and render views with data to the user, based on the URL.
-* `models.py` -- (Missing functionality.)
+* Models in `app.py` -- (Missing functionality.)
 Defines the data models that set up the database tables.
 * `config.py` -- (Missing functionality.)
 Stores configuration variables and instructions, separate from the main application code.
 This is where you will need to connect to the database.